A Pioneer In Small Production Spirits, Bringing Pot-Distilled Whiskey Back To The United States

 Old Potrero is an attempt to recreate the original whiskey of America, and marks the return of pot-distilled whiskey in the United States.
 It’s distilled in a small copper pot still at the Hotaling & Co.
 Distillery on San Francisco’s Potrero Hill from a mash of 100% rye malt, with rye being the grain of choice for America’s first distillers.

-This straight rye whiskey was aged in new handmade charred oak barrels.
+This straight rye whiskey was aged in new handmade fine grain charred American oak barrels.
 In traditional barrel making, the cooper heats the staves over a fire of oak chips, allowing them to be bent and formed into a barrel.
 During this process, the inside of the barrel becomes lightly toasted.
 By the early 19th century, coopers had learned that if they allowed the heat to continue, the inside of the barrel would burst into flames and become charred.
 Handmade oak barrels—charred in this traditional manner—impart a rich color and unique character to this rye whiskey.
 48.5% ABV

-Handmade oak barrels, lightly toasted in the traditional manner, impart a wonderfully subtle flavor.
+Handmade fine grain new American oak barrels, lightly toasted in the traditional manner, impart a wonderfully subtle flavor.
 In the 18th century, barrels were made by heating the staves over a fire of oak chips, allowing them to be bent and formed into a barrel shape.
 During this process, the inside of the barrel would become toasted, but not charred.
 For aging, several uncharred oak barrels, both new and used, to achieve the balanced complexity that complements this whiskey’s traditional heritage.
 51.2% ABV

 The distillers at Hotaling & Co. present this whiskey in commemoration of the 1906 San Francisco earthquake and fire, and in celebration of the city’s remarkable rebirth.
 In 1906, earthquake, fire and dynamite ravaged San Francisco, claiming 28,188 buildings and an incalculable number of lives.
 After the disaster, several clergymen asserted that the catastrophe had been divine retribution, visited upon the City by the Bay for its sinful ways.
 Thanks in part to the pluck and ingenuity of its staff, however, A.P.
 Hotaling & Co.’s Jackson Street whiskey warehouse survived.
 And so, “while millions of dollars worth of normally non-inflammable material was reduced to ashes,” the Argonaut observed, thousands of “barrels of highly inflammable whisky were preserved intact in the heart of the tremendous holocaust.”
 This unusual whiskey has been aged for 11 years in once-used, charred oak whiskey barrels.
 Many of the finest Scottish “single malts” are aged in the same manner.
 The method of producing this Hotaling’s Whiskey is identical to the other Old Potrero whiskeys—it is a pot-distilled spirit from a mash of 100% malted rye.
 Only the barrel aging is different.
 50% ABV